I enjoy writing tutorials on how to fix things around the house.

-- Make sure the old shower head pipe and arm is removed and that you can see into the hole in the wall.
+- Make sure the old shower head pipe and arm have been removed and that you can see into the hole in the wall.

 - Put the flat file straight into the hole.
-Put on your protective eye wear (better safe than sorry).
+Put on your protective eyewear (better safe than sorry).
 Then, with the hammer, tap it into the fitting.
 Don't be afraid to hit it pretty hard.
-The idea here is for the tiny metal grooves on the edge of the flat-file to "bite" into the broken section of threaded nipple.
-When done hammering, you can remove the eye wear.
+The idea here is for the tiny metal grooves on the edge of the flat file to "bite" into the broken section of the threaded nipple.
+When done hammering, you can remove the eyewear.

 - Take the pliers, about a hand's width away from the wall, grab onto the flat file and turn slowly, applying even pressure.
 You will feel it start to turn.
 Once you've turned it a little bit, grab the flashlight and watch carefully while you rotate it with one hand.

 - You should be able to see the broken piece rotating (this means it's working).
 If the file is just grinding along inside the fitting, tap it in harder with the hammer and try again.
 Note: If you want to protect the file, wrap the area you're going to grab with the pliers with a small towel or shop rag.